matthiasdellago/Loss-Cartography/Write Up.md

 Maybe the noise is a feature rather than a bug, creating langevin dynamics in otherwise pure SGD (EXPERIMENT, LITERATURE REVIEW).

 Misc Insights
-- Regularisation helps maintain a small gap between the largest and smallest singular value of a matrix -> good condition number!!
+- CONJECTURE: weight decay is just for maintaining a small gap between the largest and smallest singular value of a matrix -> good condition number!!
 - We should be able decrease precision until numerical noise is just belowthe order of batch noise!
 	- Momentum/adam helps with averaging out noise (langevin dynamics)
 - What does layernorm/batchnorm do to the condition number?
-- Maybe weight devay is just for maintaining good condition numbers by reducing spectral gap?

 ### Future Research
 1. Given precision, width and depth, what noise level can I expect in my gradient?